brunch/brunch-guide/content/en/chapter04-starting-from-scratch.md

     stylesheets: joinTo: 'app.css'
 ```

 As soon as you have multiple targets, your `joinTo` properties become objects mapping a target name (the property key) with a description of matching sources (the property value).
 These descriptions are [anymatch sets](https://github.com/es128/anymatch#anymatch-), which can be specific names, globbings, regexes, predicate functions, or an array mixing any of these.
-In short, it's super flexible.
+In short, it’s super flexible.

-For this to still work, you'll need to adjust the bottom of your `index.html` file in `assets` to properly load both target scripts:
+For this to still work, you’ll need to adjust the bottom of your `index.html` file in `assets` to properly load both target scripts:

 ```html
 <script src="libraries.js"></script>